 ^{28.} To curtail Axis oil production, the USAAF bombed Ploiesti, the largest oil production facility in Romania.
 Known as Operation Tidal Wave, only 88 out of 177 bombers would return.
 53 of these bombers were destroyed, another 55 damaged, and over 500 airmen killed or captured.
 A later report by the Enemy Oil Committee indicated that the raid led to "no curtailment of overall product output."
-Throughout 1943 and 1944, 1,706 pilots were killed, 1,123 taken prisoner, and a total of 325 aircraft destroyed during the "oil campaign" against Ploiesti until Romania's surrender in August relocate industry to caves and forests as much as they could through the end of the war.
-As the war continued, though, allied air losses continued to fall nearly to zero because of the lack of enemy air interceptors and well-trained anti-aircraft crews.
-Also, bombing inaccuracies would fall from five miles to a $1/8^{th}$ of a mile, which led to new bomber formations and techniques that minimized collateral damage.
+Throughout 1943 and 1944, 1,706 pilots were killed, 1,123 taken prisoner, and a total of 325 aircraft destroyed during the "oil campaign" against Ploiesti until Romania's surrender in August 1944. <a href="https://books.google.com/books?id=4PgwCKQQP1gC&pg=PA174&dq=223+Anglo-american+bombers&hl=en&sa=X&ved=0ahUKEwj7jp_Gv7jcAhVBZlAKHbPADnEQ6AEIKDAA#v=onepage&q=223%20Anglo-american%20bombers&f=false though, allied air losses continued to fall nearly to zero because of the lack of German air interceptors and well-trained anti-aircraft crews.
+Also, targeting CEPs would decrease from five miles to a $1/8^{\text{th}}$ of a mile, which led to new bomber formations and techniques that minimized collateral damage.
 Still, lacking precision targets to hit, US military planners continued to target German cities.
 This bombing was conducted more out of necessity than choice.